2018 Pacific typhoon season: Tropical Storm Bebinca

 On August 9, a tropical depression formed within the South China Sea.
 The system remained weak and remained stationary for a few days until the JTWC began tracking the system, giving it the designation 20W on August 12.
 On the next day, the JMA upgraded the system to a tropical storm, naming it Bebinca.
 The JTWC followed suit nine hours later as deep convection flared near its compact center.
 Despite consistent convection along with warm sea-surface temperatures, Bebinca remained weak for the next few days due to strong shear.
 By August 16, however, Bebinca began to undergo a phase of rapid intensification as its center was obscured by a central dense overcast, which resulted in the JMA briefly upgrading Bebinca to a severe tropical storm, though in post-analysis it was downgraded to a tropical storm.
 The JTWC analysed a few hours later that the system had reached peak intensity with 1-minute winds of 110 km/h.
 After Bebinca made landfall, the system rapidly weakened and both agencies issued their final warnings on August 17, with the system fully dissipating on the same day.

 Bebinca killed a total of 6 people, and total economic losses in South China were counted to be ¥2.31 billion (US$333 million).
 13 people lost their lives in Vietnam and total damages were counted to be ₫786.55 billion (US$33.7 million).

 Severe Tropical Storm Leepi

-On August 10, a tropical depression formed near the Mariana Islands, and on the next day at 12:00 UTC, the JMA upgraded it to a tropical storm, assigning it the name Leepi.
-By August 13, Leepi began to threaten Japan, and on August 14, Leepi intensified into a severe tropical storm, with the JTWC upgrading it to a typhoon.
+On August 10, a tropical depression formed near the Mariana Islands, assigning the depression as 19W and on the next day at 12:00 UTC, the JMA upgraded it to a tropical storm, assigning it the name Leepi.
+By August 13, Leepi began to threaten Japan, and on August 14, Leepi intensified into a severe tropical storm, with the JTWC upgrading it to a Category 1 equivalent typhoon.
 Shortly before 03:00 JST (18:00 UTC) on August 15, Leepi made landfall over Hyūga, Miyazaki in Japan.
 Leepi was downgraded into a tropical depression and dissipated on August 15, though its remnants were still noted near Russia.